FlixFix/Kimarite/README.md

 * Testing Data from a Bike Simulator Study carried out at TUM
 * An Interface to connect the autonomous agent to SUMO
 * Different Plotting Functionality to create appealing results
+* Different Path Planning Algorithms such as RRT* and A*

 ### The Agent